Sign up for email updates!

 Only equity investments are eligible for tax credits.

 The Department may accept a Simple Agreement for Future Equity (SAFE agreement) as an eligible investment if the agreement has certain provisions that keep a SAFE investor in more or less the same position as a non-SAFE equity investor in terms of risk exposure.
 The SAFE must convert within three calendar years.
-An example of an approved a SAFE "Investor applications and forms."

 Investors must submit proof that funds were transferred to QNBV, documentation from the QNBV that investment was made (documentation states type of equity investment) and proof that funds were received by the QNBV.
 Department may request additional documentation as needed.